dculli20/TableauQueryTool/README.md

 ### Token lines:

 Search for '{enter_your_token' and replace the token name and secret.
-Should be lines 1178/1179, 2933/2934
+Should be lines 1178/1179, 2933/2934 You can create a personal access token (PAT) under your account settings in Tableau.
+This is where it gets inserted.

 ### Site name lines: